-Katavi National Park is one of the greatest wildlife experiences of Africa.
-Miles from anywhere, it has an almost mythical status and, it’s thought, a greater density of mammals than any other Tanzanian reserve .
+Chada Katavi Camp is located in the remote and undiscovered western region of Tanzania in the prime wildlife haven of Katavi National Park.
+Katavi National Park is pristine Africa at is most wild and savage best.
+Miles from anywhere, it has an almost mythical status and, it’s thought, a greater density of mammals than any other Tanzanian reserve.

 Chada Katavi Camp allows one to sample pristine and wild Africa at its savage best.
 There is no more remote safari destination with such a high concentration of wildlife than at Katavi.
 Our advice is to leave this destination to the end or you will be disappointed with anything that has to follow this remarkable safari destination.

 Chada Katavi Camp sits on the edge of the wide Chada Plain, under a canopy of acacia and tamarind trees.
 It's a magnet for game, with the best game-viewing seen often from your tent veranda.
 The camp consist of just six large guest tents that are raised off the ground on wooden decks.
 Each tented room as en-suite facilities consisting of eco-flush toilet as well as safari style bucket showers.
 Hot and cold water is available on request.
 There is also a communal tented area consisting of library and dining tent.

 “Our guide, as usual, was expert in both knowledge of birds and animals and his ability to follow trails and point out the game.
 Mark and Kristen were great hosts at Chada and the camp itself was a delight to be in with the staff cheerful and friendly.
 The fact that it was in the heart of the bush made it even more wonderful, especially with elephants feeding off tamarin pods from the roof of the tent.”